slbailey/Retrovue/docs/components/content-manager.md

 - Ad break markers and restrictions
 - Content ratings and classifications

-### Promotion Workflow: Library → Broadcast Catalog
+### Promotion workflow: Library → Broadcast Catalog

 The Library Domain discovers, ingests, enriches, and reviews media.
 Once an operator decides "this can air," they run `retrovue assets promote`.
 Promotion writes a new row into `catalog_asset` in the Broadcast Domain.
 That row includes: